muhme/quote_api/README.md

 ## Contact

-Pleae, don't hesitate to ask if you have any questions or comments.
+Please, don't hesitate to ask if you have any questions or comments.